• Skip to primary navigation

 Take something delicious, wrap it in pastry, and the only possible outcome is that it becomes more delicious - so you know samosas have got to be good.

-Samosas are generally thought of as an Indian snack or side dish.
-These tofu and spinach samosas aren't Indian-spiced, but you can add some extra spices if you want to.
+Samosas are generally thought of as an Indian side dish or snack.
+These tofu and spinach samosas aren’t Indian-spiced, but you can add some extra spices if you want to.

 Collage showing mushrooms and spinach being cooked in a frying pan.